BOOMER PERSPECTIVE

 Share.

-8. Aw, this was an extremely nice post.
-Taking a few minutes and actual effort to produce a great article… but what can I say… I put things off a whole lot and don’t seem to get anything done.
+7. Aw, this was a really good post.
+Spending some time and actual effort to create a superb article… but what can I say… I put things off a lot and don’t seem to get anything done.

 Leave A Reply